 In the old days of subsistence farming, a family would plant variegated rows of roots, tubers and vegetables to ensure themselves a diverse diet come harvest time.
-But because each crop has its own soil nutrient and water needs, not to mention pruning and harvesting methods, this method of “polyculture” is certainly not the most efficient for large scale production.
-On the other hand, it does tend to yield a more nutritious and full flavored product with minimal pest and disease issues.
+But because each crop has its own soil nutrient and water needs, not to mention pruning and harvesting methods, this method of “polyculture” is certainly not the most efficient for large-scale production.
+On the other hand, it does tend to yield a more nutritious and full-flavored product with minimal pest and disease issues.

-Secondly, monocropping results in the crop’s severe vulnerability to pests and diseases.
+Secondly, monocropping results in the crop’s critical vulnerability to pests and diseases.
 An unnaturally high concentration of a given plant is sure to attract and support an unnaturally high number of whichever pests thrive on that plant, while their natural predators will remain absent or ineffective.
 Likewise, a plant-specific disease could spread like the plague across the exposed acreage of monoculture.
-Again, these man-made challenges are overcome with manmade solutions, i.e. the heavy application of pesticides and insecticides, with whose risks we are already familiar, those which chemical companies like Monsanto fervently deny.
+Again, these man-made challenges are overcome with manmade solutions, i.e. the heavy application of pesticides and insecticides, with whose risks we are already familiar, and which chemical companies like Monsanto fervently deny.

 How to draw the greatest efficiency out of a plant without chemically-intensive monocropping is a leading concern among organic farmers.
 Many have simply resorted to the use of more natural and organic fertilizers, animal-derived but industrially produced.
 But we might also look to nature for her solutions.